 Why Is the National U.S. Cesarean Section Rate So High?

-Three Myths about the Cesarean Section RateTo explain the high cesarean section rate, health professionals and journalists often point the spotlight on mothers themselves.
-Many assume that leading factors in the trend are: 1) more and more women are asking for c-sections that have no medical rationale, 2) the number of women who genuinely need a cesarean is increasing, and 3) liability pressure is driving rates up.
+Three Myths about the Cesarean Section RateTo explain the high cesarean birth rate, health professionals and journalists often point the spotlight on mothers themselves.
+Many assume that leading factors in the trend are: 1) more and more women are asking for cesarean sections that have no medical rationale, 2) the number of women who genuinely need a cesarean is increasing, and 3) liability pressure is driving rates up.
 None appears to account for a large portion of the growth in the cesarean rate since it began to rise in 1996.

 Reasons for the High Cesarean Section RateThe following interconnected factors appear to contribute to the high cesarean rate.